Updated July 21, 2023

-- This way, the new entity can build a more extensive customer base and reap the benefits of transferring technical knowledge.
+- Therefore, the new entity can build a more extensive customer base and reap the benefits of transferring technical knowledge.

 3. Market Extension

-- Both companies engage in the sales of similar products but different geography.
+- Both companies engage in the sales of similar products but in different geography.

-- It enables the companies to expand their product’s reach to other geographies to enhance market reach.
+- Hence, it enables the companies to expand their product’s reach to other geographies to enhance market reach.

 - These companies belong to a similar industry and sell the same products.

-- To prosper in the market, a company must steadily grow its market share and eliminate the competition.
+- To prosper, a company must steadily grow its market share and eliminate the competition.
 Therefore, it must either acquire the rival or provide higher-quality products.

-- Usually, it results in more significant market share, reduced operating costs, and economies of scale.
+- Therefore, it results in a more significant market share, reduced operating costs, and economies of scale.

 - Both companies operate at different levels in the same industry.